-The Department of Education and Early Development would like to extend our thanks to Test Administrators, District and Building Test Coordinators, technology staff, and all other staff involved in assessments for all of the hard work they will put in to implement a successful spring administration of the PEAKS and Alaska Science Assessment.
+The Department of Education and Early Development would like to extend our thanks to Test Administrators, District and Building Test Coordinators, technology staff, and all other staff involved in assessments for all of the hard work they will put in to implement a successful spring administration of the PEAKS Assessments.

 Leading up to and during the assessment window, educators are required to complete training, become familiar with assessment processes and procedures, and make sure that all of these procedures are followed while administering tests, often with altered schedules and on top of many other duties within Alaska's schools.
-Here at DEED, we appreciate the time and effort that go into performing these duties.
+With the constant evolving COVID-19, we understand how difficult circumstances are for educators given the many roles you perform daily.
+Here at DEED, we appreciate the time and effort that go into performing all of these duties.